Hans Zimmer: Awards and honours

 Zimmer has received a range of honours and awards, including the Max Steiner Film Music Achievement Award at Hollywood in Vienna in 2018, the Career Achievement Award "for excellence in film music composition" from the National Board of Review in 2003, the Frederick Loewe Award for Film Composing at the Palm Springs International Film Festival in 2003, the ASCAP Henry Mancini Award in 2003, and the Richard Kirk Career Achievement Award from the BMI Film Music Awards in 1996.

 In December 2010, Zimmer received a star on the Hollywood Walk of Fame.
 He dedicated the award to his publicist and long-term friend Ronni Chasen, who had been shot and killed in Beverly Hills the previous month.

-In 2016, Zimmer was one of the inaugural winners of the Stephen Hawking Medal for Science Communication.
+In June 2016, Zimmer was one of the inaugural winners of the Stephen Hawking Medal for Science Communication.

 In November 2017, a main-belt asteroid—(495253) 2013 OC8—discovered by Polish astronomers Michał Kusiak and Michał Żołnowski, was named "Hanszimmer".

 As of 2022, Zimmer has received twelve Academy Award nominations for his work, with two wins; the first being at the 67th Academy Awards for the 1994 film The Lion King and the second being for the 2021 film Dune at the 94th Academy Awards.

 On 2 October 2018, Zimmer received the Order of Merit of the Federal Republic of Germany.

 In 2019, Zimmer was inducted as a Disney Legend.